socketio/socket.io-website/source/docs/v3/client-api.md

 `cert` | - | Public x509 certificate to use.
 `ca` | - | An authority certificate or array of authority certificates to check the remote host against.
 `ciphers` | - | A string describing the ciphers to use or exclude.
 Consult the [cipher format list](http://www.openssl.org/docs/apps/ciphers.html#CIPHER_LIST_FORMAT) for details on the format.
 `rejectUnauthorized` | `true` | If true, the server certificate is verified against the list of supplied CAs.
-An 'error' event is emitted if verification fails.
+An "error" event is emitted if verification fails.
 Verification happens at the connection level, before the HTTP request is sent.
 `perMessageDeflate` | `true` | parameters of the WebSocket permessage-deflate extension (see [ws module](https://github.com/einaros/ws) api docs).
 Set to `false` to disable.
 `extraHeaders` | `{}` | Headers that will be passed for each request to the server (via xhr-polling and via websockets).
 These values then can be used during handshake or for special proxies.
 `forceNode` | `false` | Uses NodeJS implementation for websockets - even if there is a native Browser-Websocket available, which is preferred by default over the NodeJS implementation.
 (This is useful when using hybrid platforms like nw.js or electron)